California Gov. Newsom says he would "never turn my back" on Biden after debate performance draws scrutiny

 "It was a slow start.
 That's obvious to everyone.
 I'm not going to debate that point," Harris said.

-"No, it's hard to debate a liar," Biden said, adding that he has a sore throat.
+"No, it's hard to debate a liar," Mr. Biden said, adding that he has a sore throat.